21 Jan 2022

 Furnished holiday lets are commercial lets and so subject to business rates.
 The reason for the opportunity for those properties to not pay council tax and be subject to business rates, but then not have any tax liability, is because of SBRR.
 Until George Osborne dramatically expanded SBRR, it was the case that the council tax due on a holiday let property (classified as domestic premises) was lower than if it was assessed to business rates (classified as business premises).
 The incentive was therefore always to avoid an assessment to business rates.

-The Government is introducing a 140 day availability condition and 70 day letting condition in the year preceding the day of assessment for business rates.
-There are differences between the rating rules for holiday lets properties in the different countries of the UK and this change will broadly bring the criteria in England into line with Wales, and Scotland is making similar changes from April this year.
+The Government announced it would be introducing a 140 day availability condition and 70 day letting condition in the year preceding the day of assessment for business rates.
+There are differences between the rating rules for holiday lets properties in the different countries of the UK and this change would broadly bring the criteria in England into line with Wales, and Scotland planned similar changes from April the same year.

-Under the new rules in England, a property will be assessed for business rates rather than council tax only if the owner can provide evidence that:
+Under the new rules in England, a property woukd be assessed for business rates rather than council tax only if the owner can provide evidence that:

 1. It will be available for letting commercially, as self-catering accommodation, for short periods totalling at least 140 days in the year after the day in question